-ETA: Photo credit for original photo of dishes in red cart: Jennifer Castellano of Jacksonville Oregon (she just contacted me, July 24, 2022 – to let me know that it is her photo going viral in the “Return To Now’ meme from last year.)
+ETA: Photo credit for the original photo of dishes in the red cart goes to Jennifer Castellano of Jacksonville Oregon (she just contacted me, on July 24, 2022, to let me know that it is her photo going viral in the “Return To Now’ meme from last year).
 I updated each of my images with her photo credit as well.
-Here’s the link to Jennifer’s original image which was used by Return To Now without permission and without crediting her (in their original share of their post in September of 2021) Jennifer’s Instagram is _fortheloveofPyrex_
+Here’s the link to Jennifer’s original image, which was used by Return To Now without permission and without crediting her (in their original share of their post in September 2021).
+Jennifer’s Instagram is _fortheloveofPyrex_

 Here’s my comment on Facebook today (related to the photo/ Meme from “Return To Now”):

-Because what I do is journalism (which included not simply sharing the original meme – but commenting on the meme – and commenting about the reason that the idea that was expressed in the meme was unsafe / not a good idea) and because the meme was shared by countless outlets before I took it upon myself to comment that the idea was unsafe (so I was writing about it BECAUSE it was a viral meme and BECAUSE it was an unsafe idea) – I do not take down my work or images accompanying unsafe suggestions (made by others) online, but I did update my images (which incorporated the photo as shared by Return To Now) with a photo credit for her and also included a linked photo credit at the top of this post – (this post has links – below – to more details about the potential for harm in using vintage lead painted dishware for food use purposes.)
+Because what I do is journalism (which includes not simply sharing the original meme, but commenting on the meme and commenting about the reason the idea that was expressed in the meme was unsafe/ not a good idea) and because the meme was shared by countless outlets before I took it upon myself to comment that the idea was unsafe, (so I was writing about it BECAUSE it was a viral meme and BECAUSE it was an unsafe idea) — I do not take down my work or images accompanying unsafe suggestions (made by others) online, but I did update my images (which incorporated the photo as shared by Return To Now) with a photo credit for her and also included a linked photo credit at the top of this article.
+(This post has links — below — to more details about the potential for harm in using vintage Lead painted dishware for food use purposes.)

 Links you may want to share with this image:

 - Why it’s a problem that the Lead paint is on the outside